A bill to prohibit discrimination against individuals with disabilities who need long-term services and supports, and for other purposes.

 Length: 45 pages

-This bill was introduced on April 7, 2017, in a previous session of Congress, but was not enacted.
+This bill was introduced on April 7, 2017, in a previous session of Congress, but it did not receive a vote.

 What legislators are saying

 Dec 18, 2015

 This activity took place on a related bill, S. 2427 (114th).

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.